pooja97/uber_data_analytics/README.md

-# Uber Data Analytics | Modern Data Engineering using GCP
+# Uber Data Analytics | Data Engineering using GCP

 ## Introduction

-The goal is to perform data analytics on Uber data using various tools and technologies, including Google Cloud Storage, Python3, Compute Instance, Mage Data Pipeline Tool, BigQuery, and Looker Studio.
+The goal is to perform data analytics on the Uber dataset using various tools and technologies, including Google Cloud Storage, python3, Compute Instance, Mage Data Pipeline Tool, BigQuery, and Looker Studio.

-## Technology Used
+## Technologies Used
-- Programming Language - Python3
+- Programming Language: python3

 Google Cloud Platform
 1. Cloud Storage